Kamathipura: History

 Till then, as previous 1864 Census figures for Mumbai indicate, other areas had a larger population of prostitutes, like Girgaon (1,044), Phanaswadi (1,323) and Oomburkharee (1,583) compared with Kamathipura (601), all which declined after 1864.
-This small region boasted the most exotic consorts.
-In the 19th and early 20th centuries, a large number of women from continental Europe and Japan and China were trafficked into Kamathipura, where they worked as prostitutes servicing soldiers and locals alike.
-Gradually, social stratification also took place: A busy road in Kamathipura was known as Safed Gully (White Lane) owing to the European prostitutes housed here during the British raj.
-The lane is now known as Cursetji Shuklaji Street.
+In the nineteenth century the area developed in the main red light district of the city of Mumbai.
+In the words of a visiting missionary, "...the ground floor open to the road, like native shops.
+In these lower as well as in the upper rooms were native women calling to the male passers-by of various nationalities."
+Kamathipura became established as one of the "comfort zones" in Mumbai for British soldiers, and this is embedded within the local origin stories.
 The most well-known brothel in the area, Pila House, is the hybridisation of its original word: Playhouse.
 The first venereal disease clinic of Bombay was opened in 1916, being taken over by BMC in 1925.
 Nearby, Bachchuseth ki Wadi on Foras Road was famous for its kothewalis or tawaifs and mujras.

-When India gained independence, Indian sex workers moved into the area.
+When India gained independence, a larger number of sex workers moved into the area.
 In recent decades, large numbers of Nepalese women and girls have also been trafficked into the district.
 Over the years under Indian government rule, the sex industry in Kamathipura continued to flourish.
 Trafficking and economic circumstances also brought women from different parts of the country there.
 Eventually it became Asia's largest sex district.